UtkarshTheWise/Swolo/README.md

 # Swolo: The AI-Powered Music Generation and Audio Harmonization Tool 🎶

 > **Swolo** is an innovative project that blends the power of generative AI with creative audio production tools.
 Inspired by Saraswati and Apollo, the goddesses of music from Hindu and Greek mythology, Swolo provides users with an intuitive platform to generate unique music and then creatively harmonize it with their own vocals.
+This project was made by team How2Possible consisting of Utkarsh Mishra, Arihant Singh, Shreyash Saxena and Unnati Tiwari.

 ***